Types of Aggregate In Construction

 5. Coarse Aggregates

-The aggregate particle which retains on a 4.75 mm sieve is known as Coarse aggregate.
+The aggregate particle that retains on a 4.75 mm sieve is known as Coarse aggregate.

 6. Fine aggregates

-Aggregate which passed through a 4.75 mm sieve knows as Fine Aggregate.
+Aggregate which passes through a 4.75 mm sieve is known as Fine Aggregate.
 Fine aggregates are generally occupied 35% to 45 % of the volume of total aggregates.

 4. Classification of Aggregates Based on Shape

-As we know that aggregate used construction is made from naturally occurring rock by blasting or crushing and which makes it difficult to gain the required shape.
+As we know aggregate used construction is made from naturally occurring rock by blasting or crushing which makes it difficult to gain the required shape.

-But, the shape of aggregate play important role in the workability of concrete.
-Therefore the shape of aggregates is important factor to be considered.
+However, the shape of aggregate plays an important role in the workability of concrete.
+Therefore the shape of aggregates is an important factor to be considered.

 Types of aggregates according to shape are classified as under,